BALaser

 Left: schematic representation of BA semiconductor amplifier with periodically modulated electrical contact.
 Right: beam power distribution (top) and central part of the corresponding far-field, with half maxima indicated by yellow lines (bottom) in conventional and periodically modulated amplifiers.

-We show, that an appropriate modulation leads to a significant compression of the far-fields, which is strongly desirable in the real world applications.
-This field compression is clearly seen in the right lower panel of the figure above (compare it to left lower panel of the same figure, showing far-fields of the conventional, non-modulated BAS amplifier).
-More details can be found in WIAS Preprints 1946, 1790, 2088.
+We show, that appropriate modulation leads to a significant compression of the far-fields, which is strongly desirable in the real-world applications.
+This field compression is clearly seen in the right lower panel of the figure above (compare it to the left lower panel of the same figure, showing far-fields of the conventional, non-modulated BAS amplifier).
+More details can be found in WIAS Preprints 1946, 1790, and 2088.

 Spectral beam combining